spinnaker/spinnaker.github.io/community/contributing/docs/local-clone.md

 Congratulations!
 You can view your submitted pull request on the **Pull requests** [tab](https://github.com/spinnaker/spinnaker.github.io/pulls).

 >Do not delete your working branch until your pull request has been merged!
+You may need to update your content based on reviewer feedback.

+When you look at your PR, you may see a **This branch is out-of-date with the base branch** message.
+This means approvers merged PRs while you were working on your changes.
+If you see a **Merge conflict** message, you need to [rebase your PR](#merge-conflicts-and-rebasing).

 ## Addressing feedback locally